bazilinskyy/gazes-crowdsourced/README.md

 Gaze detection with crowdsourcing
 =======
 This project defines a framework for the detection of gazes in a crowdsourced environment.
-It was inspired by http://turkeyes.mit.edu.
+It was inspired by the [TurkEyes project](http://turkeyes.mit.edu).
+The [jsPsych framework](https://www.jspsych.org/) is used to for the frontend.
+Data is stored in a mongodb database.
 In the description below, it is assumed that that the repo is stored in the folder `gazes-crowdsourced`.
 Commands lower assume macOS.

 ## Setup
 To setup environment run these two commands: